Solving the Commercial vs Non Commercial (free) Software Dilemma

 If while performing a penetration test at a customer's site and I encounter a problem, I would want to solve the problem at the earliest possible.
 I cannot, and it is not professional to ask the customer to wait until a solution is found.
 And what if a solution is not found?
 A web application security scanner is the type of software that businesses depend on.
 You can download a non commercial email client and change it anytime, or live without it for a couple of days.
 But web application security scanners are used to secure business web applications that are constantly evolving and under attack, by a penetration testers who have a strict deadline and cost a lot of money.
 Therefore one wouldn't change a web security scanner overnight after just a ten minutes research.

 Hence why professional support and technical documentation are a must.
-I would gladly pay for support even when using non commercial software.
-Support is a lifesaver when you are stuck with your back against the wall.
+I would gladly pay for support even when using

 Integration with Development Systems and Professional Reporting